-Please note that the method for measuring home to school distance is for school admissions purposes only.
-The council does not promote these as actual walking routes and nor should they be interpreted as such.
-Accessibility to private or public transport will not be considered.
-We will not provide home to school distances to applicants ahead of a formal application being received and an offer being made.
+Please note that we will not provide home to school distances to applicants ahead of a formal application being received and an offer being made.

-There are public websites available which can be used to calculate the distance between two points which will provide an indication of the home to school distance for the purpose of deciding which school preferences to name on your application.
-It is not possible to use another computerised programme or a route finder, including the 'Find my nearest' webpage on the Richmond Council website, to match the method of calculating distances for admissions purposes that is used by the council.
+There are public websites available that can be used to calculate the distance between two points that will provide an indication of the home to school distance for the purpose of deciding which school preferences to name on your application.

-Only distances generated by the local authority's GIS will be used to determine the allocation of places.
-We will only use the grid reference point for the home address supplied by the Ordnance Survey and the routes recognised by the GIS, and only measure to the school gate(s) or nodal point(s) determined by the school.
-This is an objective measurement tool, and we will not amend distances because your child would not typically use the route identified by the system.
+Only distances generated by the local authority's GIS system will be used to determine the allocation of places.
+We will only use the grid reference points for the home address supplied by the Ordnance Survey and only measure to the school gate(s) determined by the school.